On this page you will find all the useful information about HMP/YOI Exeter. Click the links to take you to the relevant section:

 Between 13:30 and 14:00, visitors are asked to report to the main prison gate in groups of five.
 The number you were allocated when you booked in will determine the group you will be in.
 At the gate, you will be asked to show your ID.
 You will then be shown through into the locker area.
 After putting your belongings in the locker, you will be searched by member of uniformed staff.
 Female visitors will always be searched by a female member of staff.
 You will then be given the table number for your visit.
 The prisoner will already be seated in the visits hall when you arrive.

 It is an offence to take prohibited items in to the prison.
-Prohibited items are classified in three categories as follows:
+Prohibited items are classified in four categories as follows:

 - Drugs, explosives, firearms, ammunition or any other offensive weapon.